nnance/swapi-apollo/README.md

 #SWAPI Apollo Server Wrapper

 A wrapper around [SWAPI](http://swapi.co) built using Apollo Server.
+This is intended to be a POC of an express and HAPI GraphQL server.

 Uses: